venisz/Roblox-Coding-Tutorial/README.md

 Now since you should understand iv in pairs its time for a challenge

-Make a part fling with velocity
+Make the entire map or a certaint object or a few certaint objects change size and position each second